-Students and parents who file an amended return cannot use the IRS Data Retrieval Tool.
+Students who file an amended return cannot use the IRS Data Retrieval Tool.
 Instead, you will need to provide the following documents:

 - A signed copy of the IRS Form 1040X that was filed.

 - A signed copy of the original tax return that was filed.

-If a family is not eligible for need-based aid, are there other types of aid available?
+If I am not eligible for need-based aid, are there other types of aid available?

 Clarke offers academic scholarships and talent/merit awards.
 In addition, there are non-need based federal loan programs available.

-Can my student expect their award to change after the freshman year?
+Can I expect my award to change after the freshman year?

 Is there a payment plan available?

 Yes, Student Accounts at Clarke administers several payment plans.
-There are also Federal Parent Loans available to assist you with financing your student's education.
+There are also Federal Parent Loans available to assist you with financing your education.

-Where can we find more information about outside scholarships?
+Where can I find more information about outside scholarships?

 Outside scholarships are excellent resources for students and can be found in a variety of places.
 We've done our best to compile and simplify the information on our outside scholarship page.